omahs/imx-docs/docs/main/tutorials/zero-to-hero-nft-minting.md

 ## Step 2: Setup MetaMask
 To trade cryptocurrencies and NFTs, we need a wallet.
 For this tutorial, we will use Metamask.

-1. Open [metamask.io](https://metamask.io/download/) to install the browser extension.
+1. Open [metamask.io](https://metamask.io/download/) to install the browser extension
-2. Follow the steps in the plugin to create a new wallet, then record and store your seed phrase in a safe location.
+2. Follow the steps in the plugin to create a new wallet, then record and store your seed phrase in a safe location
 3. Ensure you display test networks
-4. Change the network selection from **Ethereum Mainnet** to **Goerli Test Network**.
+4. Change the network selection from **Ethereum Mainnet** to **Goerli Test Network**
 5. Note down your [private key](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) and [public key ](https://metamask.zendesk.com/hc/en-us/articles/360015289512-How-to-copy-your-MetaMask-account-public-address-)

 Changing the network enables us to deploy on a testnet where we can experiment using test Eth.
 To learn more about transactions on Ethereum work, check out [this page](https://ethereum.org/en/developers/docs/transactions/) from the Ethereum foundation.